sulaimonao/SQL_Generator/README.md

 Follow the on-screen instructions to provide details about your database, schemas, and columns.
 Then, provide a prompt for SQL generation, and the script will use GPT-4 to generate SQL code based on your inputs.

-Generated SQL code will be saved in a .txt file named with the current date and time.
+Generated SQL code will be saved in a .sql file named with the current date and time.

 You have the option to continue generating SQL with the current data or provide new data or quit the program.